daniel-234/CarND-Behavioral-Cloning-P3/writeup_report.md

 The final step was to run the simulator again to see how well the car was driving around track one.
 There were a few spots, precisely the steepest curves, where the vehicle fell off the track.
 To improve the driving behavior in these cases, I decided to collect a new set of data.
 Until now, in fact, I was using the data provided in the course.
-So I collected two or three laps of center lane driving, one lap of recovery driving from the sides and one lap focusing on driving smoothly around curves, to improve the car ability on turning data.
+So I collected two laps of center lane driving, one lap of recovery driving from the sides and one lap focusing on driving smoothly around curves, to improve the car ability on turning data.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.